ErnestAroozoo/GPT-Discord-Chatbot/README.md

 - `FFMPEG_PATH`: The path to your FFMPEG executable.

 ## Note
 - The chatbot listens locally for voice input at the moment since the default Discord.py library does not officially support voice input from voice channels at this time.
+- To talk with the chatbot in text simply tag the bot followed by your message (e.g., @BotUsername Hello, it's nice to meet you)
+- To speak with the chatbot in voice simply join a Voice Channel then tag the bot (e.g., @BotUsername)